HomeTemplatesPricing

 Michigan Minimum Wage Increase Schedule: 2025 and Beyond

-- Annual Adjustments: Starting in 2028, Michigan will adjust the minimum wage based on inflation every October, with changes effective in February of the following year.
+• Annual Adjustments: Starting in 2028, Michigan will adjust the minimum wage based on the Consumer Price Index (CPI) for the Midwest region every year, with new rates taking effect on January 1.

 Minnesota

-Starting January 1, 2025, Minnesota's minimum wage will rise to $11.13 per hour for all employers, regardless of size, and will also apply to youth workers and J-1 visa employees.
-The training wage for workers under 20 years old will be adjusted to $9.08 per hour.
-This adjustment, driven by a 2.6% increase, ensures that the minimum wage keeps pace with inflation.
-Additionally, Minneapolis and St. Paul will continue to follow their local ordinances with higher minimum wage rates.
+Starting January 1, 2026, Minnesota's minimum wage will rise to $11.41 per hour for all employers, regardless of size, and will also apply to youth workers and J-1 visa employees.
+The training wage for workers under 20 years old will be adjusted to $9.31 per hour.
+This adjustment, driven by a 2.5% increase, ensures that the minimum wage keeps pace with inflation.
+Additionally, Minneapolis and St. Paul will continue to follow their local ordinances with higher minimum wage rates:

 Mississippi